Top Ten Tips

 The Santa Rosa DMV tests for certain identified indicators of safe driving when testing the elderly (such as performance merging, changing lanes and backing up), so a specialized practice and training course may minimize the chances of later disappointment.
 You may wish to examine the DMV Senior Guide for Safe Driving to study many common issues senior drivers face.

 Although senior drivers can be among the safer operators on the road because of sheer experience, still, you may wish to consider reviewing the general written test handbook (click here to see the DMV Handbook) and taking a driver training course specializing in teaching the elderly safe driving techniques that may have been forgotten over the years.
+You may wish to study the Supplemental Driving Performance Evaluation Guide too.
 In most cases, the DMV will facilitate a senior taking a refresher driving course by issuing a Special Instruction Permit which allows driving with an instructor in the vehicle until the next drive test is taken.
-See "AARP Driver Safety Program Training Better Drivers," and click here to find Local AARP Classes, and click here to find more DMV Approved Senior Refresher Courses.
+See "AARP Driver Safety Program Training Better Drivers," and click here to find Local AARP Classes, and click here to find more DMV Approved Mature Driver Improvement Programs.
 Click here to read Jake quoted in the neighboring Napa Register newspaper discussing the importance of refresher courses and seniors keeping their licenses.

 Most drivers have certain times of day and certain areas in which they are most comfortable.
 It is always best to schedule your Sonoma County tests at times and in places where you are most able to demonstrate your skills rather than in unfamiliar or less comfortable conditions.
 For example, if you live in Santa Rosa, it would not normally be wise to schedule your drive test in Petaluma, and if you're usually sleepy after lunch, schedule your test in the morning.